IBM DataPower Gateway vs Mule ESB comparison

 Find out what your peers are saying about IBM DataPower Gateway vs. Mule ESB and other solutions.
 Updated: March 2024.

-IBM DataPower Gateway is ranked 5th in ESB (Enterprise Service Bus) with 12 reviews while Mule ESB is ranked 2nd in ESB (Enterprise Service Bus) with 15 reviews.
+IBM DataPower Gateway is ranked 6th in Enterprise Service Bus (ESB) with 26 reviews while Mule ESB is ranked 2nd in Enterprise Service Bus (ESB) with 45 reviews.
 IBM DataPower Gateway is rated 8.4, while Mule ESB is rated 8.0.
-The top reviewer of IBM DataPower Gateway writes "An out-of-the-box solution that's feature-rich, fast, and easy to integrate with other products".
-On the other hand, the top reviewer of Mule ESB writes "Offers a free-of-cost edition, but it needs to pose fewer coding challenges".
-IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Microsoft Azure API Management, IBM Integration Bus and Amazon API Gateway, whereas Mule ESB is most compared with IBM Integration Bus, Oracle Service Bus, Red Hat Fuse, webMethods Integration Server and Mule Anypoint Platform.
+The top reviewer of IBM DataPower Gateway writes "Easy to use, plenty of functionality, but expensive".
+On the other hand, the top reviewer of Mule ESB writes "Plenty of documentation, flexible, and reliable".
+IBM DataPower Gateway is most compared with IBM API Connect, Apigee, Microsoft Azure API Management, IBM Integration Bus and Amazon API Gateway, whereas Mule ESB is most compared with IBM Integration Bus, Oracle Service Bus, Oracle SOA Suite, Red Hat Fuse and Mule Anypoint Platform.
 See our IBM DataPower Gateway vs. Mule ESB report.